peterhoward42/minikafka/README.md

 The server is implemented as a Go type, with a *Serve* method.
-A command line program is also provided to instantiate and run it - aspiring to 12-factor design principles whereby runtime configuration choices (such as which IP address and port to serve on, and the maximum retention time for messages), are read from environment variables.
+A command line program is also provided to instantiate and run it - aspiring to 12-factor design principles whereby runtime configuration choices (such as which port to serve on, and the maximum retention time for messages), are read from environment variables.

 The server delegates the storage CRUD operations to a backend component - coupled only by a contractual Go interface.
+There are two backend implementations in the code.
+The first is complete, and is a volatile in-memory store created to test the client/server and cli parts.
+The second (real) storage backend uses a mounted file system - and is a work in progress.

 There are two distinct client libraries; one a *produce* client (for sending messages), and the other a *consume* client for receiving them.
 These too expose